namoklom/alien-armageddon/README.md

 ## 📜 Backstory

 **Year: 2471**
 In the heart of the Helion Research Colony, a team of Earth’s most brilliant quantum physicists pushes the boundaries of spacetime.
-Their objective: unlock interdimensional energy to save a collapsing planet ravaged by centuries of war, pollution, and dwindling resources.
+Their mission is bold: to harness interdimensional energy and save a collapsing Earth—devastated by centuries of war, ecological collapse, and vanishing resources.

-But the experiment goes horribly wrong.
+But their greatest breakthrough becomes their greatest mistake.

-Instead of clean energy, it tears open a rift—a shimmering portal to an alien dimension known as **The Nezrion Expanse**.
-From it emerge horrifying beings unlike any in recorded history.
-Creatures of sleek biology and synthetic enhancements, they call themselves the **Nezrion Horde**.
+The experiment backfires, tearing open a shimmering portal to an unknown alien dimension: **The Nezrion Expanse**.
+From this rift emerge creatures never before seen—beings of sleek organic tissue fused with cold, synthetic augmentations.
+They are not explorers.
+They are the **Nezrion Horde**.

-At first, they scout.
-Then, they swarm.

-The Horde descends upon Earth’s defense fleet with merciless precision.
-Cities fall within hours.
-Orbital stations go dark.
-The last bastion of hope, **Fleet Command Omega**, sends out a desperate distress signal.
-But help will never come.
+The invasion begins subtly—covert probes, strange signals, minor disappearances.
+Then, without warning, the swarm arrives.
+Earth's orbital defense fleet is wiped out in hours.
+Metropolises are leveled.
+Communication with the Moon colonies and Mars outposts ceases.
+The last known Earth defense station, **Fleet Command Omega**, sends out a final distress beacon before going silent.

-Amid the ruins, one ship remains: the **Aegis-X**, an experimental starfighter equipped with prototype weapons and maneuvering thrusters.
-Its systems were offline during the assault—spared by accident, or perhaps fate.
+Amid the ashes and silence, a single ship reactivates: the **Aegis-X**.
+A prototype starfighter equipped with experimental weaponry and deep-space maneuvering systems.
+Its systems had been powered down for diagnostics, sparing it from the EMP storms triggered by the initial attack.

-You are the pilot of that ship.
+You are its pilot.

-With no reinforcements, no command structure, and no margin for error, you alone must hold the line.
-Survive wave after wave of increasingly intelligent Nezrion forces—from the standard drones known as **Zarnak**, to the regenerative **Fardumun**, and the armored behemoth **Vorgulax**.
+With no reinforcements coming and no command structure left, you are Earth's last line of defense.
+Armed only with your reflexes, your instincts, and an evolving arsenal, you must face wave after wave of increasingly coordinated alien forces.

-The breach is growing.
-The Nezrion are learning.
-And time is running out.
+The Nezrion adapt quickly.
+From the fast and vicious **Zarnak** drones to the regenerative green **Fardumun** healers and the massive, armor-plated **Vorgulax**, they grow stronger with each wave.
+The breach is expanding.
+The enemy is learning.
+Time is running out.

 **Survive.
 Adapt.
 Overcome.**

-Humanity’s fate rests on your trigger finger.
+The future of humanity rests on your trigger finger.

 ---